-A. Grade and G.P.A. requirements:\
+A. Grade and G.P.A. requirements:

 - 1. To be in good standing while enrolled in undergraduate courses, (100- to 400- level) a student must: - a.
-Maintain semester and cumulative averages of a minimum of 2.5. - b.
-Maintain a minimum grade of "C" in all 100- to 300- level courses required in the major and for all other undergraduate course requirements for the major. - c.
-Maintain a minimum grade of "B" in all credit-bearing 400-level OT courses.
+Maintain semester and cumulative averages of at least 2.5. - b.
+Obtain a minimum grade of "C" in all 100- to 300- level courses required in the major and for all other undergraduate course requirements for the major. - c.
+Obtain a minimum grade of "B" in all credit-bearing 400-level OT courses.
 Students receiving a "B-", "C+" or a "C" in these courses will be placed on academic probation. - d.
-A grade of "C-" or lower in any course required for the major is not applicable to the B.S. in human occupation/ M.S. in occupational therapy degree.
+A grade of "C-" or lower in any course required for the major is not applicable to the occupational therapy degree.

-2. To be in good standing while enrolled in graduate courses (500-& 600- level), a student must achieve the following:
+2. To be in good standing while enrolled in graduate courses (500-& 600- level), a student must:

 - a.
-Maintain a minimum semester and cumulative average of at least 3.0. - b.
-Maintain a minimum grade of "B" in all graduate-level work.

-c.
-Have no more than a total of 6 credits of grades lower than B (B-, C+, C) applicable to the B.S./M.S.
+Maintain semester and cumulative averages of at least 3.0. - b.
+Obtain a minimum grade of "B" in all graduate-level work. - c.
+Have no more than a total of 6 credits of grades lower than B (B-, C+, C) in courses applicable to the occupational therapy degree.

-degree.
-This policy applicable to the 5.3, M.S. degree.
 This policy applies to all 500- and 600- level courses.
-A grade of C- or lower is not applicable to the O.T. degree.
-Students who receive a second consecutive grade of "U" in OT 629 will be dismissed from the program.
+A grade of C- or lower is not applicable to the O.T. degree. - 3.
+To be in good standing in OT courses that are graded as Satisfactory/Unsatisfactory (OT 610, OT 629, OT 630, OT 640, OT 641), students must achieve a grade of Satisfactory.
+An Unsatisfactory grade in any of these courses constitutes a failure to meet academic regulations and will require the student to repeat the course.

-\At various points in the curriculum, students may be enrolled in undergraduate and graduate courses concurrently.
+At various points in the curriculum, students may be enrolled in undergraduate and graduate courses concurrently.
 The grade report distinguishes between undergraduate and graduate semester and cumulative averages.